 3. Reusable nursing pads

-Leaks happen during the first few weeks (…months) of breastfeeding, so it’s important to have reusable nursing pads to stash in your bra to help soak up leaks.
-If you wanted, you could also use these collection cups to catch any extra milk that leaks out during feeding sessions.
+Leaks happen during the first few months of breastfeeding, so it’s crucial to have reusable nursing pads to stash in your bra to help soak up leaks.
+You could also use these letdown collection cups to catch extra milk during feeding or between sessions.

 4. Organic nipple cream

 Make sure to have an organic nipple cream nearby to help further soothe nipples in between nursing sessions.
-What we love about this nipple cream is that there are no funky ingredients and no need to wipe it off before nursing or pumping.
+This nipple cream contains no funky ingredients, has over 12,000 reviews, and there’s no need to wipe it off before nursing or pumping.

 5. A manual pump